Query Rewriting via LLMs: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we report on \lithe's performance profile.
 We first describe the experimental setup, including comparative baselines, query suites and evaluation platforms.
 Then we present the speedup results for both aggregate benchmark and individual queries, followed by characterization of the rewrite overheads in computational and financial terms.
-We finally discuss the impact of alternative platforms wrt database schema, database engine and LLMs.
+We finally discuss the impact of alternative platforms wrt database engine, database schema and LLMs.